frankfeder/pyber-analysis/README.md

 The earliest data is from 2019-01-01 00:08:16.
 The latest data is from 2019-05-08 13:10:18.
 ```
-So we know that there's no data before the beginning of the visualized period, but are there a significant amount of records between 4/29 and 5/8 that could cause discrepancies between what we see in our summary table vs. the visualization?
+So we know that there's no data before the beginning of the visualized period, but are there a significant amount of records between 4/29 and 5/8 that could cause discrepancies between what we see in the summary table vs. the visualization?

 ```
 # Check how much data falls beyond the end of the range